Herb Thomas (pitcher)

-Herb Thomas (born 1910) is an American former Negro league pitcher who played from 1928 to 1930.
+Herb Thomas (born 1910, date of death unknown) was an American Negro league pitcher who played from 1928 to 1930.

 After being spotted playing for the Brooklyn Blue Sox Thomas made his Negro leagues debut in 1928 with the New York Lincoln Giants.
 He played for New York again the following season, then finished his career in 1930 with the Brooklyn Royal Giants and the Hilldale Club.